slopezpereyra/slopezpereyra.github.io/_posts/2023-04-11-JaneStreet1.md

 ---
-title: A tricky probability problem from Jane Street categories: [ Science, Personal ]
+title: A probability problem from Jane Street
+categories: [ Science, Personal ]
 ---

 ### The problem